roshan-d21/Send-It/notes.md

     const socket = io.connect(`http://localhost:NEWPORTNUMBER`);
     ```

 * We might **not** need to host the app on [netlify]() for everyone to access it.

     Read [this](https://stackoverflow.com/questions/9682262/how-do-i-connect-to-this-localhost-from-another-computer-on-the-same-network) StackOverflow answer for more information.

+    Also see [this](https://howchoo.com/g/mte2zgrhmjf/how-to-access-a-website-running-on-localhost-from-a-mobile-phone) for connecting directly from a mobile device.

+* When you add images and other resources to be used in ```index.html```, put them all inside the ```static``` folder.